dadaismee/vs_blog/src/blog/phd-draft/index.md

 2. Through *repeated interactions and selective pressures* favoring successful coordination and cooperation, agents develop *internal epistemic states* like beliefs or representations that mediate their conditional strategy choice.
 These epistemic states enable agents to predict and respond flexibly to the behavior of others, rather than merely reacting to fixed cues.

-3. The emergence of these epistemic strategies gives rise to *proto-normative attitudes* which internal proto-deontic beliefs about what actions are appropriate or required in given social contexts.
+3. The emergence of these epistemic strategies gives rise to *proto-normative attitudes* towards what actions are appropriate or required in given social contexts.
 These proto-normative beliefs are the cognitive precursors to full-fledged normative systems.

-4. The entire process can be *modeled using evolutionary game theory and correlated equilibrium concepts*, demonstrating the plausibility of a naturalistic emergence of normativity without presupposing more advanced cognitive constructs like *collective intentionality* or explicit sanctioning mechanisms.
+4. The entire process can be *modeled using evolutionary game theory*, demonstrating the plausibility of a naturalistic emergence of epistemic correlation devices and proto-normativity without presupposing more advanced cognitive constructs like *collective intentionality* or explicit sanctioning mechanisms.

-5. This transition is not merely conceptual but can be *computationally investigated* through agent-based simulations that capture the dynamics of strategy evolution in populations interacting under ecological constraints.
+5. This transition is not merely conceptual but can be *computationally investigated* through agent-based simulations that capture the dynamics of the cognitive evolution of correlation devices represented as ecological cues of different layers of abstraction.

 ## Theoretical basis of the research